Sithiporn Kridakara

-Prince Sithiporn Kridakara (April 11, 1883 – June 22, 1971) is known as Thailand's Farmer Prince who was awarded the 1967 Ramon Magsaysay Award for Public service for his efforts in the development of Thai agriculture.
+Prince Sithiporn Kridakara (Thai: หม่อมเจ้าสิทธิพร กฤดากร; April 11, 1883 – June 22, 1971) is known as Thailand's Farmer Prince who was awarded the 1967 Ramon Magsaysay Award for Public service for his efforts in the development of Thai agriculture.
 While serving as chairman of the International Rice Commission, he was instrumental for the establishment of the International Rice Research Institute in Los Baños, Laguna in the Philippines.

 Personal life

 Sithiporn was born on April 11, 1883, and studied in England for most of his early years.
 At 18, while studying mechanical engineering at City and Guild's Technical College, he was summoned back to his home country to help manage the family's lime-burning business.

 At 21, he married a woman who soon died but not without bearing a son.
 His second wife was Mom Sriphromma, daughter of the last hereditary chief of Nan.
 Despite his royal blood as fourth son of His Royal Highness Krida Bhinihan, the Prince Naretraworit, grandson of King Mongkut, and nephew of King Chulalongkorn, he developed a profound interest in agriculture.
 This interest came about due to his wife's fragile health which required the fresh air and open spaces of the countryside.